frankshearar/Home/Package-applicability.md

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0020.png)

+### Search results when "Include incompatible" is checked
 When "Include incompatible" is checked, all results are displayed.
 Packages where no version of that package is compatible with the current project, are grayed out.
 In the example below, all search results returned are incompatible with `ClassLibrary1` which is a .NET Standard 2.0 class library.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0030.png)

+### Safeguarding the user from installing an incompatible package
 An incompatible package is blocked from being installed.
 The "Learn more" link directs to documentation explaining why the installation is blocked, possible reasons, and what actions can be taken.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0040.png)